Charles Neblett: The Freedom Singers

 The Freedom Singers were a creation of SNCC, and the group's goals were the same as its parent organization's.
 They were formed in Albany, Georgia two years after SNCC, in 1962, with four original members.
-Neblett sang bass, performing with soprano Rutha Mae Harris, alto Bernice Johnson (now Dr. Bernice Johnson Reagon), and tenor Cordell Reagon.
+Neblett sang bass, performing with soprano Rutha Mae Harris, alto Bernice Johnson (later Dr. Bernice Johnson Reagon), and tenor Cordell Reagon.
 The first tour was planned by SNCC and lasted from December 1962 to August 1963.
 The group's schedule was a busy one, and they sometimes sang as many as three concerts a day.
 Their venues included parties, churches, protest marches, universities, and even jails all over the nation.
 The Freedom Singers were valuable to SNCC as one of their most successful fundraisers, but being a member was not always safe.
 Even in the north they sometimes ran into violent opposition, including Klan demonstrations during concerts.

 The group's repertoire consisted of freedom songs that had been written or adapted for the movement, including "We Shall Overcome", "We Shall Not be Moved", and "Keep Your Eyes on the Prize".
 After the tour, the original group disbanded and was carried on by others.
 Beyond the 1980s the original four reunited to sing several times.
 The singers remained lifelong friends.

 As a member of the Freedom Singers, Neblett traveled through more than forty states and 100,000 miles, traveling mostly by station wagon.
 In 1963, the group performed at the March on Washington for Jobs and Freedom.